blazejkustra/shadower-app/README.md

 # shadower-app

 Have you ever wondered where the shadow will be during the day?
 Whether it will cover your location at a specific time?
-Shadower is a tool that shows the shadow of an given object
+Shadower is a tool that shows the shadow of a given object at a given time.

 <img src="public/cover.png" width="100%" height="100%" />